Skincare, Reviews, Sun care

 Anyone who knows me can tell you that my makeup purchases generally revolve around silky skin, and I love anything that covers my textured skin naturally.
 I have tried various bb creams/tone-up creams/foundations and find that sometimes it looks like a mask or the formula can be too ‘cakey,’ making it a little difficult to wear.
 However, when I was recently sent the numbuzin No.3 Porcelain Base-skip Tone Up Beige, I was impressed with the finish, ease of use, texture, and just how it sat on my skin.

 I love the lightweight formula, which can be easily applied to the skin for different effects and intensities.
-It does not sink into wrinkles or pores, it doesn’t clog pores either, but it erases them.
+It does not sink into wrinkles or pores, and it doesn’t clog pores either; it erases them.

 It hides almost all skin imperfections, including redness and inflammation.
 It imparts a beautiful satin, slightly radiant finish.
 It gives a natural transparent coverage that can be intensified using more product.
 I love using this as an everyday tone-up cream because it perfectly adapts to my skin tone.